JOTHILAKSHMI-H/Multiclass-Fish-Image-Classification-deep-learning/README.md

 # Multiclass-Fish-Image-Classification-deep-learning

-This project focuses on classifying fish images into multiple categories using Convolutional Neural Networks (CNNs) and transfer learning with pre-trained model
+This project focuses on classifying fish images into multiple categories using Convolutional Neural Networks (CNNs) and transfer learning with pre-trained model.

 Train a CNN model from scratch for multiclass fish classification and Use pre-trained models (Transfer Learning) like ResNet50, VGG16, InceptionV3, EfficientNetB0, MobileNetV2.

 ### Data Preprocessing and Augmentation